 Since Morocco lies on two coasts, the Atlantic and the Mediterranean, Moroccan cuisine has ample seafood dishes and we'll create dishes like Briouats, the baked phyllo triangles filled with spicy shrimp and scallops and a tagine made with salmon and preserved lemons.
 We'll be sure to make a Lamb Kefta Tagine with Spiced Tomatoes.
 Yummmm!
-Couscous is another tradition and I can't wait to show you how to make the lightest couscous you've ever tasted and surround it with a tagine of seven vegetables, chicken and chickpeas.
+Couscous is another traditional dish and I can't wait to show you how to make the lightest couscous you've ever tasted and surround it with a tagine of seven vegetables and chickpeas.
 And for dessert?
-We'll make another one of my favorites, an Almond and Cinnamon Bisteeya and believe me, it's nothing like any thing you've ever tried before.
+We'll make another one of my favorites, an Almond and Cinnamon Bisteeya that's out of this world!

 In this 2-day cooking class weekend, we'll be cooking in my kitchen studio (the same one that you see on my TV show!) in San Francisco.
 Each hands-on cooking class will feature recipes I’ve learned during my travels around the Morocco and the menus are designed to highlight seasonal ingredients and lots of cooking techniques.
 We'll begin by reviewing the recipes, then students will divide into teams and start cooking.
 I'll work side-by-side with you and show you how to fine-tune your skills and taste buds.
 When we're finished, we'll sit down in the dining room and enjoy the fruits of our labor.